Welcome to our Pallyy review.

 - Limited features for other social networks — Comment management only works for Instagram.

 - Additional social sets charged separately — The premium plan includes one social set.
 Every additional set costs extra.
-Costs can increase quickly if you’re managing a lot of brands, but you get unlimited team member accounts which can balance costs when comparing against competitors.
+Costs can increase quickly if you’re managing a lot of brands.

 Pallyy offers a straightforward pricing model.
 There are only two plans available: Free and Premium.